tersesystems/terse-logback/docs/guide/correlationid.md

 The `logback-correlationid` module is a set of classes designed to encompass the idea of a correlation id in events.

-It consists of a correlation id filter, a tap filter that always logs events with a correlation id to an appender, a JDBC appender that writes correlation id to a column in a database schema, and a correlation id marker.
+It consists of a correlation id filter, a tap filter that always logs events with a correlation id to an appender, and a correlation id marker.

 ## Correlation ID Filter